VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Observations and Opportunities

 \section{Observations and Opportunities}

-To motivate the design of energy-efficient LLM serving systems, we characterize the performance and energy of representative workloads using LLaMA-3.1-8B~\cite{llama3} served by SGLang on an A100-40GB GPU.
-We profile key metrics including TTFT, ITL, and energy consumption (using pyNVML~\cite{noauthornvidia-ml-pynodate}).
-Furthermore, to ground our analysis in realistic scenarios, we analyze the Azure LLM Inference Trace 2024 dataset~\cite{stojkovic2025dynamollm} to identify its temporal and structural patterns.
+In this section, we characterize the performance-energy behavior of LLaMA-3.1-8B~\cite{grattafiori2024llama} served by SGLang~\cite{zheng2024sglang} on an A100 GPU.
+We profile key metrics, including TTFT, ITL, and end-to-end (E2E) energy consumption (measured via NVIDIA Management Library~\cite{nvml}).
+Furthermore, we analyze real-world workload traces, the Azure LLM Inference Trace 2024 dataset~\cite{stojkovic2025dynamollm}, to identify temporal and batching patterns.